 Overview on the system;

 The Spider uses GPS to bundle up data into a spidertracks 'point.'
 It does this at intervals according to the configuration within the website.
 The point is then placed into a temporary (memory) queue on the device, while an SBDIX session is established with the Iridium satellites.
+A Spider has the ability to store up to 10 points in its internal memory.

 Once the connection is established the point is transmitted through the Iridium network and to the spidertracks servers, across a direct IP socket from the Iridium ground station.